crypdick/mapreduce-stats/README.md

   Electricity Price = Population * alpha + beta

+The R^2 for population_model is 0.03973107440392354, whereas the R^2 for area_model is -0.12343404212845122.
+I did not know it was possible to get a negative R^2.
+But as I expected, the electricity price is better predicted by population than by area.

 5. Obtain a random sample of approximately 100 colleges, in which each college is equally likely to appear in the sample.